HerpDerpinstine/bHapticsOSC/README.md

 - Be sure to create a backup of the Avatar's Scene before continuing.

-1) Download the Source Code for [Animator As Code](https://github.com/hai-vr/av3-animator-as-code) from [HERE](https://github.com/hai-vr/av3-animator-as-code/archive/refs/heads/main.zip).
+1) Download the Source Code for [Haï~](https://github.com/hai-vr)'s Animator As Code from [HERE](https://github.com/hai-vr/av3-animator-as-code/archive/refs/heads/main.zip).
-2) Extract the ``av3-animator-as-code-main`` folder from the ZIP to the Root of your Project's Assets folder.
+2) Extract the ``av3-animator-as-code-main`` Folder from the ZIP to the Root of your Project's Assets folder.
-3) Download the [bHapticsOSC](https://github.com/HerpDerpinstine/bHapticsOSC/releases) VRCSDK Unity Package from [Releases](https://github.com/HerpDerpinstine/bHapticsOSC/releases).
+3) Download the bHapticsOSC VRCSDK Unity Package from [Releases](https://github.com/HerpDerpinstine/bHapticsOSC/releases).
-4) Import the [bHapticsOSC](https://github.com/HerpDerpinstine/bHapticsOSC/releases) VRCSDK Unity Package to your Project.
+4) Import the bHapticsOSC VRCSDK Unity Package to your Project.
 5) Navigate to ``Assets/bHapticsOSC/VRChat/Prefabs``.

 6) Pick a set.
 Inside the Prefabs folder you will see 2 sets of Prefabs.